CodeQualityCoach/DesignPatternCleanCode/docs/slides/90_Clearer-Code-Refactoring.md

 * Review Code and check for additional places to change

 ---
-# Cleanup Principles
+# Clean-up Principles

-The following clean code principles help to make the code better, if every team member acts this was.
+The following clean-up code principles help to make the code better, if every team member acts this was.

 * __Broken Windows Principle__: When you start adding crappy code, time by thime, everyone will follow and create crappy code, too.
 * __Boyscout Rule__: Leave a place in a better shape than you found it.
 Rename variables to match the purpose better, refactor small code parts etc.